nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Inheritance - Exercise/Person/README.md

 ### Step 3 – Create a Child

 Create a Child class that inherits Person and has the same constructor definition.
 However, do not copy the code from the Person class - reuse the Person class' constructor.

+There is no need to rewrite the Name and Age properties since the Child inherits Person and by default has them.